On Existence of $L^2$-solutions of Coupled Boltzmann Continuous Slowing Down Transport Equation System: Introduction

-The differential cross-sections may have singularities, or even hyper-singularities, and in these cases the integral $\int_{S\times I}$ appearing in the collision term must be interpreted as the Hadamard finite part integral.
+The differential cross-sections may have singularities, or even hyper-singularities, and in these cases the integral $\int_{S\times I}$ appearing in the collision term must be interpreted as the {\it Hadamard finite part integral}.
 In section \ref{coll} we shall present some details of real, physical collision operators.
-In particular, we find that certain differential cross sections may contain hyper-singularities like ${1\over{(E'-E)^2}}dE'$.
-These kind of singularities lead to extra partial differential (or pseudo-differential) terms in the transport equation (\cite[Sec.
-7.1, pp. 353--394]{hsiao}).
-The analysis reveals the exact form of transport operators, and serves as a basis for better approximations and error analysis.
-These considerations, however, would require further knowledge about the regularity properties of solutions, which, to our understanding, remains an open question.
-Likewise the existence analysis of (non-CSDA) exact (coupled) system of transport equations is open.
+In particular, we find that certain differential cross sections may contain hyper-singularities like ${1\over{(E'-E)^j}}dE',\ j=1,2$.
+These kind of singularities lead to extra pseudo-differential differential like (or approximately partial differential) terms in the transport equation.
+The analysis reveals the exact form of certain charged particle transport operators, and serves as a basis for better approximations and error analysis.
+These considerations would require further knowledge about the regularity properties of solutions, which, to our understanding, remains an open question (cf. section \ref{err}) .
+Likewise the existence analysis of (non-CSDA) exact (coupled) system of transport equations remains open.
 In this work, we demonstrate how the, here considered, CSDA-approximation follows from "hyper-singular analysis" and how the CSDA equations can be derived.
-When the collision terms containing hyper-singularities are removed, the remaining operators are, however, in Schur form (at least approximately).

-Furthermore, we notice that in the expression of $K_j$ the integration is performed only with respect to $\omega'$ and $E'$, while $x$-variable is kept fixed.
-Therefore, $K_j$ is only a so-called \emph{partial (hyper-singular) integral operator} (cf. \cite{appell}).
+When the collision terms containing hyper-singularities are removed, the remaining operators (so called restricted collision operators) are of the co called Schur form (\cite{halmos}, p.
+22) and hence they are, for example bounded operators.
+Note that in the expression of $K_j$ the integration is performed only with respect to $\omega'$ and $E'$, while $x$-variable is kept fixed.
+Therefore, the restricted collision operators are only a so-called \emph{partial (weakly singular) integral operator} (cf. \cite{appell}).
 These facts imply that the familiar properties of (singular) integral operators (compactness, for example) are not valid even for restricted collision operators.